thiagogbeier/lokka/website/docs/intro.md

 - `Create a new security group called 'Sales and HR' with a dynamic rule based on the department attribute.`
 - `Find all the conditional access policies that haven't excluded the emergency access account`
 - `Show me all the Intune device configuration policies assigned to the 'Call center' group`
+- `What was the most expensive service in Azure last month?`

 You can ask Lokka to do anything that Microsoft Graph can do which includes support for Entra, Intune, Teams and SharePoint.
+In addition to graph you can also work with your Azure resources as well.

 :::note
-The agent will only be able to perform the actions based on the Graph permissions you grant it.
+The agent will only be able to perform the actions based on the Graph and Azure permissions you grant it.
 :::

 ## What is MCP?